 If this is a new installation, strip 3/4" of the insulation from the wires to make the connections.

 - Connecting the New Switch

 Bend the ends of the wire into a half moon shape to go around the screws.
 First, tighten the bare copper or green wire to the green ground screw.
 Next, connect the two black wires to the remaining brass colored screws.
+(These wires may be black, red, or white, depending on the wiring method.
+If white is used as a positive current-carrying conductor in recently installed wiring, it must be marked with identifying tape.)
 Always tighten the half moon shape towards the right and in a clockwise motion.
 This will ensure that the connection is good and tight.

 - Wrap With Electrical Tape for Added Safety